tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster.md

 BASE_URL=http://172.18.0.3:80 k6 run ./k6/customer-behabiour-write-test.js
 ```

-If you want to throw some seed data into the mix to make the tests more realistic, you can run the seed job inside the cluster first.
+If you want to throw some seed data into the mix to make the tests more realistic, you can first run the seeder as a Helm job inside the cluster.
 This will create 5,000 customers with related data:

 ```shell
 cd seed && ./run-seed.sh